 So now that you know which gemstone or crystal your child might benefit from, how do you go about incorporating these into his or her life?
 It is actually pretty easy and since children are naturally attracted to the energies contained within the stones.

-Here are a few suggestions as to how children can use healing gemstones and crystals:
+Here are a few suggestions as to how children can use healing crystals:

 - Worn on the body (necklace, ring, bracelet, or anklet).